Fast Tech Profits: What Drives 1-Day Stock Pops

 Usually into a period like this people start to take all the money they set aside in cash and start to push it in.
 They also want some allocation to something that can go up and go up a lot.
 I can tell you biotech is a rocket ship.
 These things can go up and go up a lot.

 If you look at what is going on, biotechs are interest-rate sensitive.
 As interest rates start to go down people start to push out and take more risk.
 Biotech is a place where people can see the risk-reward ratio and say, “I can put $1 in and make $100.”
-On top of that, there are so many things — things that Amber and Hudson brought up.
+On top of that, there are so many things — things that Amber brought up.

 Wearables are driving an enormous amount of data, 5G is facilitating a pipeline of data that can come from these wearables.
 On the genome side, there’s a push to get genomes to less than $100 so you can sequence them as often as you can.
 Eventually I believe it will be less than $1.